 Then, Ruis breaks into a run:

-…while pulling his knife hand back, ready to thrust the blades at the deputy.
+…while pulling his knife hand back, ready to thrust at the deputy.
 Remember, she already knew — even before she spotted him driving — that he had stabbed an innocent bystander at the market.

 Two more things to notice with this one: the deputy has backed up even more, and the time stamp (upper right) shows this is 3 seconds after the first frame.
 This is about where she opens fire.
 If it were me, I would have started shooting before this, since it’s very common for a violent person to continue approaching slowly, as if they are no threat, yet still ignoring the orders to stop, drop their weapons, etc., and then lunge when closer.
 Often, by then, it’s a bit late to get the perpetrator stopped before they make contact, as we see here.